qasim9872/fse-interview-solution/README.md

 2. Address
 3. Email id

-The submission of this form will be received by a 10x API and sent over to a Thirdparty service for eligibility decisioning.
+The submission of this form will be received by a TL API and sent over to a Thirdparty service for eligibility decisioning.
 The Thirdparty provides a RESTful api which responds with one of the following eligibilities:

 1. C1
 2. C2
 3. Both C1 and C2
 4. Neither C1 nor C2

-The 10x APIs should receive the response from the Thirdparty and update the user with the result of their application.
+The TL APIs should receive the response from the Thirdparty and update the user with the result of their application.

-Build a synchronous 10x API to orchestrate the journey from the application submission to retrival of response.
+Build a synchronous TL API to orchestrate the journey from the application submission to retrival of response.
 The API should call the provided Thirdparty endpoint over HTTP.

 ##
 Thirdparty contract: